REFERENCES / BECHTLE

 PORTFOLIO / BECHTLE

-Bechtle IT Systemhouse – A Lesson in Modern Selling Effectiveness
+Bechtle IT Systemhouse – A Lesson in Social Selling Effectiveness

 The internet, especially social media networks like LinkedIn, have become a cold place.
 What's more annoying than receiving a sales pitch as an introductory message from a new connection you make on LinkedIn?